 Crap.
 Troll vomit!
 I’d completely forgotten, Hunter is me now.
 Fan-frigging-tastic.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Maya GreenWrite a Review